 - Geography – You will have to remember the names of 10 countries and their location on the map of a fictitious continent.

-- Alternative history of the 21st century – You will have to remember the year for 10 fictitious historical events, past or future.
-Since all those events were in the 21st century, you can focus solely on the last 2 numbers of the year (if something happened in 2048, you only have to remember the “48”).
+- History – You will have to remember the year for 10 fictitious historical events, past or future, but all occurring during the same century.
+If you don’t know how to memorize numbers, a printed-out document will be handed to you to greatly facilitate that task (more details about this below).
+Since those 10 events will all be happening during the same century, you can focus solely on the last 2 numbers of the year.
+For example if something happened in 2348, you will only have to remember the “48”.

 - Foreign languages – You will have to remember 10 words in a fictitious language and be able to associate those words with their respective meanings.